 Chef Silvia Baracchi not only teaches and oversees the cooking lessons at our Cook Under the Tuscan Sun culinary vacation, she is also the owner.
-In the latest in our series of chef interviews, Silvia opens up about her love of cooking, Tuscan cuisine, and her passion for hospitality.
+In the latest in our series of chef interviews in Italy, Silvia opens up about her love of cooking, Tuscan cuisine, and her passion for hospitality.

 When did you first start cooking?
 What’s your first cooking memory?